HawkeyeReport - Throwback Thursday: Looking back at Iowa's starters as recruits

 -Current starters Brady Ross, Nate Wieting, Jack Koerner, Keith Duncan, and Caleb Shudak joined the Iowa football program as walk-ons coming out of high school.

--Iowa starters that had a Purdue offer during the recruiting process include Alaric Jackson and A.J.
-Epenesa.
+-Iowa starters that had a Northwestern offer during the recruiting process: Nick Niemann and Tyrone Tracy Jr.

--Other players on Iowa's roster that had a Purdue offer include Daviyon Nixon, Calvin Lockett, Cody Ince, Noah Shannon, Julius Brents, D.J.
-Johnson, Dallas Craddieth, Josiah Miamen, Justin Britt, Jestin Jacobs.
+-Other players on Iowa's roster that had a Northwestern offer: Dallas Craddieth, Josiah Miamen, Logan Lee, and Jestin Jacobs.